Marika Tuus-Laul

 Marika Tuus-Laul (born 12 May 1951, in Tallinn) is an Estonian politician.
-She has been member of X, XI, XII and XIII Riigikogu.
+She was a member of the X, XI, XII and XIII Riigikogu.

-In 1976, she graduated from Tallinn University in cultural education.
-In 1986, he graduated from University of Tartu in journalism.
+In 1976, she graduated from Tallinn University with a degree in cultural education.
+In 1986, she graduated from University of Tartu with a degree in journalism.

 From 1987 to 2002 she worked at Eesti Televisioon (ETV) as a presenter, editor, chief editor and producer.

-Since 2003 she is a member of Estonian Centre Party.
+Since 2003 she has been a member of the Estonian Centre Party.